KilliKrate/Software-Documentation-G6/docs/software project management plan.md

  Project Goals:
  1. Deliver an easy to use application that democratizes knowledge sharing in a way never seen before.
- 2. Give ITIS Marconi, our main partner, prestige and visibility in the local region, if not nationally.
+ 2. Give ITI G. Marconi, our main partner, prestige and visibility in the local region, if not nationally.
  3. Deepen our knowledge of software engineering and architecture design.

  Project Objectives: